Sex During the First Trimester – Making Love in Early Pregnancy

 Is It Safe to Have Sex During the First Trimester?

+Yes, sex in the early stages of pregnancy is safe if the right precautions are taken.
 This is what makes sex during the first trimester safe:

 - Your uterus has strong muscles, which strike out the possibility of a miscarriage.
 During intercourse, the penis does not go beyond the vagina, so your baby is safe.
 Ensure that your man doesn’t bring his weight down upon your stomach.